 The Treasurer will be asked to comment on those elements of the Internal Audit Service's programme of work that relate to the discharge of his statutory duties.
-In devising the Audit Plan and in carrying out internal audit work, the CAE will give full regard to the comments of the Treasurer.
+In devising the Audit Plan and in carrying out internal audit work, the Head of Audit and Assurance will give full regard to the comments of the Treasurer.

-The CAE will regularly monitor the performance of the Internal Audit Service against the Audit Plan and will notify the Treasurer if there are any major deviations.
+The Head of Audit and Assurance will regularly monitor the performance of the Internal Audit Service against the Audit Plan and will notify the Treasurer if there are any major deviations.